Next: Daemon Offload Setup, Up: Setting Up the Daemon [Contents][Index]

 These build users need not have a shell and a home directory: they will

-just be used when the daemon drops root
+just be used when the daemon drops root privileges in build

 processes.
 Having several such users allows the daemon to launch